OrionExplorer/dcpam/README.md

 	* each staged and transformed record is instantly loaded into target tables by Load process
 * Each Change Data Capture process operates independently within separated thread.
 * Multiple instances of DCPAM with different configuration can run on single server.
-* Most database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).
+* Database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).
+* Simply put, DCPAM allows to perform advanced data copy between technically different datasets.

 ![Architecture overview](https://raw.githubusercontent.com/OrionExplorer/dcpam/master/docs/architecture.png)